BartlomiejF/FlashDiki/README.md

 Adds the second translation from listed translations.
 If -a/--add with no number is provided then the first translation is added.

 ![add translation](/docs/gifs/add_translation.gif)

+If there is no translations.txt file in the script folder then it is created right now.

 ### Print all of your saved translations with -p/--print